spacemeat/humon/README-preprocess.md

 ### Formatting a token stream

-There are APIs for serializing a trove back to memory or a stream.
-There are three whitespace formatting options to serialize Humon objects:
+There are APIs for serializing a trove back to memory or a file.
+There are three whitespace formatting choices to serialize Humon objects:
 1. **Cloned**: A direct copy of the original token stream is produced, including all comments and commas and whitespace.
 Just a brainless memory slam.
 1. **Minimal**: This reduces whitespace to at most one character each to pare down length.
 Humon does as much as it can, but if you choose to preserve comments in the minified output, you may notice that not all newlines get replaced.
 This is because the next read operation on the resultant token stream must replicate the comment associations from the original, and that requires some comments to be on their own line.
 Also, C++-style `//comment`s end in a newline, and the token after must be on its own line, so those newlines are also preserved.
 1. **Pretty**: This produces a clean, indented, eminently readable string.